ietf-rats-wg/eat/draft-ietf-rats-eat.md

 {::include nc-cddl/software-name.cddl}
 ~~~~

 ### Software Version Claim

-This makes use of the CoSWID version scheme data type to give a simple version for the software.
+The software version claim uses the CoSWID version-scheme type as a simple software version indicator.
-A full CoSWID manifest or other type of manifest can be instead if this is too simple.
+A full CoSWID manifest or other software manifest can be used where additional details are required.

 ~~~~CDDL
 {::include nc-cddl/software-version.cddl}
 ~~~~

 ### The Security Level Claim (security-level)